Willy Rizzo Style Table Lamp

-Other versions: Also made in a smaller version (34 cm / 13.38” high), picture below.
-Many versions were made by BD Lumica, but they are all labeled and have a different, mostly double socket, as you can see below on the right.
+Similar lamps were made by the Spanish company BD Lumica, but they are all labelled and have a different, mostly double socket, as you can see below on the right.

 Willy Rizzo (22 October 1928) was an Italian photographer and designer.
 He was born in Naples, Italy, and after he moved to France in the 1930s, his passion for photography began very early from the age of twelve, in the Italian college in Paris.

 Willy Rizzo designed and produced furniture and lighting.
+The company name was Studio Willy Rizzo.
 He opened boutiques across France and Europe and had points of sale in New York, Los Angeles and Miami.
 In 1978, Rizzo gave it all up to return to photography, his first love.
 He died 25 February 2013 at the age of 84.